Hiklas/raspberry-crumble/README.md

 I've seen lots of examples of people building test 'super computers' out of Raspberry Pi's and I wanted to have a go myself.
 I got a free [Meraki](https://meraki.cisco.com) router after watching one of their webinars and thought this would make an excellent excuse, I mean, solution for building and powering the cluster.
 The main reason being this particular router, [MS220-8P](https://meraki.cisco.com/products/switches/ms220-8), has PoE on all ports making it easy to hook up each Pi with a splitter.

+NOTE: I'm no longer using the Meraki router for the cluster for various reasons.
+I'm now simply using a managed switch and direct connection to a USB power supply.
+One of the issues I had was that the PoE splitters took up quite a bit of room and running usb cables proved to be slightly tidier.

 ## Hardware